PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day3.md

 ## 2) A Day in a life of ...

 Each Wednesday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
-This week focuses on the data analyst. __From 15:00-16:00 there will be a guest lecture by Max Poirault (Fe1.018)__.
+This week focuses on the data analyst. <mark>From 15:00-16:00 there will be a guest lecture by Max Poirault (Fe1.018)</mark>.
 Afterwards, there is time to for asking questions.

 ### 2.1 Data analyst

 __2.1a__ Find out what a typical work day looks like for a data analyst (e.g., daily tasks, and related skills, etc.).

+__2.1b__ Come up with at least one question for the guest lecturer Max Poirault concerning his work as a data analyst.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: The Bronze Challenge for Block A is creating an infographic that provides an overview of the different roles that constitute a professional data team.